TMJ pain causes are numerous. TMJ dysfunction (jaw joint), sinus infections and dental disease are the most common causes of jaw pain.

-- Review you bite and may prescribe a bite plate to assist jaw occlusion (closing) over a period of weeks or months.
+- Review you bite and may prescribe a bite plate to assist jaw occlusion (closing) over weeks or months.

-- Review you bite and may prescribe a teeth alignment techniques eg braces to assist jaw occlusion (closing).
+- Review you bite and may prescribe a teeth alignment techniques, e.g. braces assist jaw occlusion (closing).
 Period: months to years.

-- Review you bite and may prescribe or modify your denture to assist jaw occlusion (closing) over a period of weeks or months.
+- Review your bite and may prescribe or modify your denture to assist jaw occlusion (closing) for weeks or months.

 Oral Maxillofacial Surgeon

-- Review your TMJ and may offer surgical correction to assist jaw function over a period of weeks or months.
+- Review your TMJ and may offer surgical correction to assist jaw function for weeks or months.

-- TMJ physiotherapists have special training in TMJ motion and its correction.
+- TMJ physiotherapists have additional training in TMJ motion and its correction.

 - Review your TMJ motion: